owlet42/kubeflow-docs/docs/install/tkgs.rst

     .. image:: ../_static/install-tkgs-deploySucceed.png

-Access vSphere Enterprise Kubeflow
+Access Freestone Kubeflow
 ----------------------------------

-Now, access the deployed vSphere Enterprise Kubeflow in browser and start using it.
+Now, access the deployed Freestone Kubeflow in browser and start using it.

-To access vSphere Enterprise Kubeflow, you need to get the IP address.
+To access Freestone Kubeflow, you need to get the IP address.
 There are three options.

 - When you set ``service_type`` to ``LoadBalancer``, run the following command and visit ``EXTERNAL-IP`` of ``istio-ingressgateway``.